Definition Guide Irish law and best practice

 The Health and Safety Authority (HSA) enforces these regulations and publishes plain-language guidance for every Irish workplace.
 Understanding what Abrasive Wheels means under Irish law is essential for employers, managers and every team member who lifts, carries, pushes or pulls on the job.

-Where work-at-height tasks cannot be avoided, employers must assess the risk, reduce the risk as far as reasonably practicable, and provide appropriate Abrasive Wheels Training to workers.
+Where abrasive wheel tasks cannot be avoided, employers must assess the risk, reduce the risk as far as reasonably practicable, and provide appropriate Abrasive Wheels Training to workers.

 Employer responsibilities